MonicaG/knapsack-algorithm-visualization/README.md

 * Add unit test in Item level for duplicate item and empty item name.
 * Add all the styling
 * Add text
+* On Solution Table add "back" and "skip to end" buttons

 BOILERPLATE FROM CREATE REACT APP BELOW